Frames from Tryst © ROH Collections

 Spinosa's interest in practice-mastery 'from within practice' seems to me to be of considerable interest to the present enquiry.
 He is concerned with those instances where approaches to habitual practice but also to 'radical' practice have proved an inadequate basis for understanding what determines practice choices.
 In the case that concerns me here, the performance companies concerned consistently derive performance decisions from determinations based on the improvisation developed where habitual practice provides a springboard for a branching-off.

-5) T. Shatzki et al (eds), The Practice Turn in Contemporary Theory, Routledge 2001
+6) T. Schatzki et al (eds), The Practice Turn in Contemporary Theory, Routledge 2001

-6) K. Knorr Cetina, "Objectual Relations", in T. Shatzki et al (eds) The Practice Turn in Contemporary Theory, Routledge 2001
+7) K. Knorr Cetina, "Objectual Relations", in T. Schatzki et al (eds) The Practice Turn in Contemporary Theory, Routledge 2001

-10) C. Spinosa, "Derridian dispersion and Heideggerian articulation: general tendencies in the practices that govern intelligibility", in T. Shatzki et al (eds) The Practice Turn in Contemporary Theory, Routledge 2001
+13) C. Spinosa, "Derridian dispersion and Heideggerian articulation: general tendencies in the practices that govern intelligibility", in T. Schatzki et al (eds) The Practice Turn in Contemporary Theory, Routledge 2001

 Professional Choreography (Video material)